practicalli/clojure-web-services/ring-compojure/create-a-handler-function/index.md

 A handler function takes the request map as its argument and returns a response map.

-> ####Note::Add seperate handler function
+> ####Note::Add separate handler function
-> Refactor the code in the `src/todo-list/core.clj` file to create a seperate `welcome` handler function that processes all requests
+> Refactor the code in the `src/todo-list/core.clj` file to create a separate `welcome` handler function that processes all requests
 >
 ```clojure
 (defn welcome